DevilHand420/DAAN-APP/README.md

 # DAAN-APP
-### A food wastage reduction andrioid app build on aAndroid studio.
+### A food wastage reduction andrioid app build on Android studio.

 # Introduction
 I have build a Food Wastage Reduction App, build in Android Studio.